[Code 1955, § 7-1.2; amended 8-7-2002 by Ord. No. 1345; Ord. No. 1390, 6-2-2004; 5-14-2014 by Ord. No. 1628; 1-17-2018 by Ord. No. 1713]

 [Code 1955, § 7-1.7]

-No license required by any provision of this Code shall be issued to any person who is required to have a license or permit from the state until such person shall submit evidence that he has secured or has made application for such state license or permit.
+No license required by any provision of this Code shall be issued to any person who is required to have a license or permit from the state until such person shall submit evidence that he or she has secured or has made application for such state license or permit.

 [Code 1955, § 7-1.19]

-Except for a reasonable time after the loss or destruction thereof, no person to whom a license has been granted shall fail to carry such license upon his person when engaged in the operation, conduct or carrying on the trade, profession, business or privilege for which the license was granted; except, that where such trade, profession, business or privilege is operated, conducted or carried on at a fixed place or establishment, or from or in a vehicle, such license shall be exhibited at all times in some conspicuous place in such place, establishment or vehicle.
+Except for a reasonable time after the loss or destruction thereof, no person to whom a license has been granted shall fail to carry such license upon his or her person when engaged in the operation, conduct or carrying on the trade, profession, business or privilege for which the license was granted; except, that where such trade, profession, business or privilege is operated, conducted or carried on at a fixed place or establishment, or from or in a vehicle, such license shall be exhibited at all times in some conspicuous place in such place, establishment or vehicle.
 No person shall fail, except within a reasonable time after the loss or destruction thereof, to produce any license granted by the City when requested to do so by any City police officer, health officer or City inspector or by any person representing the issuing authority.

 [Code 1955, § 7-1.12]